mbonjour/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 ### Copying serf handlers
 ![Copy Serf Handlers](../assets/img/copySerfHandlers.png)
 ### Deliverables
 For this task, all the deliverables will be on the logs folder.
 But I would just like to mention that we didn't have any problems of networks like mentioned.
 The nodes seems well connected and the joins scripts were triggered.
+That's because we used docker-compose.
 ## Task 4
+### 1.
 ### Copy template
 ![Copying haproxy config](../assets/img/copyHaproxyCfg.png)
 ### Log of first haproxy conf